drprojects/DeepViewAgg/README.md

   <img width="40%" height="40%" src="./illustrations/teaser.png">
 </p>

 *We propose to exploit the synergy between images and 3D point clouds by learning to select the most relevant views for each point.
-Our approach is end-to-end trainable multi-view aggregation model leveraging the viewing conditions of 3D points to merge features from images taken at arbitrary positions.
+Our approach uses the viewing conditions of 3D points to merge features from images taken at arbitrary positions.
 We reach SOTA results for S3DIS (74.7 mIoU 6-Fold) and on KITTI- 360 (58.3 mIoU) without requiring point colorization, meshing, or the use of depth cameras: our full pipeline only requires raw 3D scans and a set of images and poses.*

 ## Coming very soon :rotating_light: :construction:
 - **notebooks** for manipulating multimodal data for S3DIS, ScanNet and KITTI-360, training and testing models and reproducing our papers' main results.